Nayagarh: Nilamadhab Temple

-This temple is situated at Kantilo around 35 km from Nayagarh and 60 km distance from Bhubaneswar.
+This temple is situated at Kantilo around 35 km from Nayagarh and 60 km distance from Bhuvneshwar.
 It is believed that lord Jagannath is the secondary form of lord Nilamadhav, who was worshiped by the tribal head Biswabasu.

 Odogaon Raghunath Temple

-This temple is situated at Odagaon around 27 km distance from Nayagarh town.
-Lord Rama is worshiped there along with lord Laxman and goddess Sita.
+This temple is situated at Odagaon around 27 km distance from Nayagarh Town.
+Prince Ram is worshiped there along with Prince Laxman and Princess Sita.
+Odagaon Raghunath Temple is a Hindu temple located in Odagaon, Nayagarh District, in the Indian State of Odisha.
+The temple is dedicated to Lord Raghunath (Ram) and is an important religious and cultural centre in the region.

+The temple is traditionally associated with Kabi Samrat Upendra Bhanja, the celebrated Odia poet of the 17th–18th century.
+According to literary tradition, Upendra Bhanja himself acknowledged that he received knowledge and inspiration through his association with the Raghunath Temple at Odagaon.
+This association has given the temple a notable place in the cultural history of Odisha.

+A distinctive feature of the temple is the iconography of Prince Ram and Prince Laxman, where both deities are depicted with moustaches, which is uncommon in most representations found elsewhere in India.
+This unique artistic style reflects local traditions and regional sculptural practices.

+Odagaon Raghunath Temple remains an active place of worship and attracts devotees, especially during festivals associated with Lord Rama.
+The temple also holds importance in the context of Odia literary and religious heritage.

 Dakshinakali Temple

-This temple is situated in Nayagarh around 1 km distance from Nayagarh town.
-Goddess Dakshinakli is the prime deity of Nayagarh.
-It is said She was taken by a great tantrik of the royal family of Nayagarh king once on his way from Khandpara to Nayagarh.
+This temple is situated in Nayagarh around 1 km distance from Nayagarh Town.
+Goddess Dakshinakali is the prime deity of Nayagarh.
+It is said She was taken by a great tantrik of the royal family of Nayagarh king once on his way from Khandpada to Nayagarh.
 While the royal kin was coming through a mango field at night, the deity appeared before him and since he was a great tantrik, he imprisoned the devi (goddess) and asked her to come with him as an aid until he reached Nayagarh as he was travelling alone.
-Goddess Dakshinakli came with the tantrik, but upon reaching Nayagarh when he asked Her now can She go, the goddess replied him as you have made me come here now give me shelter and I would not go back and even cursed him to be childless as She was the mother goddess and a son should not have done this even if he has great magical power.
+Goddess Dakshinakali came with the tantrik, but upon reaching Nayagarh when he asked Her now can She go, the goddess replied him as you have made me come here now give me shelter and I would not go back and even cursed him to be childless as She was the mother goddess and a son should not have done this even if he has great magical power.
 Since then the temple for Dakshin Kali was built and the goddess has been worshipped.

+Saradhapur Raghunath Temple

+This temple is situated at Saradhapur Village under Itamati Police station, Nayagarh District.